Surveys

 The first question type available in the list of possible question types is textbox.
 A textbox question allows you to collect open text data, i.e. where the respondent is provided with a box within which they may write a free-form text response.

 The first input for the question after selecting the type of question is the actual text of the question.
-Please note that markdown is supported for inputting question text so you can add images, tables, links, etc. here if desired.
-Please see this (opens new window) link for more information on markdown.
+Please note that rich text is supported for inputting question text so you can add images, bold text, links, etc. here if desired.

 You will see that the option is available for this question to be either a relationship question or non-relationship question.
-If you select relationship question then a small text box will be available for every item in the source of relationships.
+If you leave Relationship Question toggled on then a small text box will be available for every item in the source of relationships.
 For example, the name of every respondent in the survey will appear with a small text box next to them if the source of relationships is set to be the respondent list.
 If you select no for relationship question then a single textbox will be presented to the respondent.

 Each question in the survey can either be optional or required.
-By default all questions are required such that a respondent must enter an answer to the question but if you would like to make a question optional you can do so by changing the input for Required to No.
+By default all questions are optional such that a respondent does not need to enter an answer to the question but if you would like to make a question required you can do so by toggling the input for Required to true.

 Numerical